Chanchal (actress)

 Zeb Ataullah (born 1934), better known by the stage name Chanchal, is a former Indian actress who appeared in Hindi-language films.
-The sister of actress Madhubala, she is best known for portraying Rupa in Mehboob Khan's blockbuster Mother India (1957).
+She was the daughter of film producer Ataullah Khan and sister of Madhubala.
+Chanchal is best known for portraying Rupa in Mehboob Khan's blockbuster Mother India (1957).

+Chanchal's first husband was screenwriter and director S. K. Prabhakar.

 Early life

 Born as Zeb Ataullah in 1934 in Delhi, Chanchal was one of eleven children of Ataullah Khan and Ayesha Begum.
 Her parents were of Muslim Pathan descent.
-Chanchal's seven sisters included Mumtaz, better known by her stage name Madhubala, who became one of the most celebrated Bollywood actresses of the 1950s and 1960s.
+Chanchal's five sisters included Mumtaz, better known by her stage name Madhubala, who became one of the most celebrated Bollywood actresses of the 1950s and 1960s.